 A survey and analysis with the delineation of all wetland areas shall be required when an initial site survey indicates the presence or potential for wetland species or indicators.
 Wetland delineations will be conducted in accordance with the definitions of wetland boundaries contained in Chapter II-18, Definitions and Section 13577(b) of Title 14 of the California Code of Regulations.
 Any required wetlands survey shall also include recommendations for appropriate mitigation measures to protect the wetland, including the establishment of vegetated wetland buffer areas to protect areas if delineated.
-Wetland buffer areas are typically one hundred (100) feet in width but may be reduced on a case-by-case basis if a smaller buffer will protect the wetland from significant adverse impacts.
+Wetland buffer areas are typically one hundred (100) feet in width but may be reduced on a case-by-case basis in consultation with the California Department of Fish and Game if a smaller buffer is proposed to protect the wetland from significant adverse impacts.